odow/Kokako.jl/docs/src/tutorial/03_objective_uncertainty.md

 Lower bound: 10625.0
 ```

 This concludes our third tutorial for `Kokako.jl`.
+In the next tutorial,
+[Tutorial Four: Markov uncertainty](@ref), we add stagewise-dependence to the
+inflows using a Markov chain.